EPFL-LAP/dynamatic/docs/GettingStarted.md

 ## Building the project

 We use the [CMake](https://cmake.org/) build system to build and test Dynamatic.
-You can find detailed instructions on how to build the project, including its software dependencies, in the [`README.md`](../README.md) file at the top level of the repository.
+You can find instructions on how to build the project, including its software dependencies, in the [`README.md`](../README.md) file at the top level of the repository.
+You can also check out our [advanced build instructions](AdvancedBuild.md) to personalize the build to your needs.

 # Software architecture